nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Listing all clients : `list`

+Want to see all your clients?
-Shows a list of all clients in the client list.
+`list` shows a list of all your clients in the client list.

 Format: `list`